swapnil604/wildwing-icicle/README.md

 ### Step 3: Launch drone
 - Place drone in an area that is clear of obstructions
-- Execute ./[launch.sh](launch.sh) from the command line.
+- Execute [launch.sh](launch.sh) from the command line.
 This will launch the drone, and initialize the log and telemetry files to record the mission data.
 ```
 ./launch.sh
 ```